 Legislative Audio FAQ

 1973-2001 Yes.
 Due to technical difficulties and deterioration of the tapes over time, some sessions were not recorded or are inaudible.
-Also, because of the rapid deterioration of both the tapes and the machines to play them on, un-transferred hearings before 2002 must be transferred to compact disc by trained archival staff.
-If the bill in question has already been transferred to compact disc, then you can contact us to schedule an appointment to listen at the Archives.
+Also, because of the rapid deterioration of both the tapes and the machines to play them on, un-transferred hearings before 2002 must be transferred to digital format by trained archival staff.
+If the bill in question has already been digitized, then you can contact us to schedule an appointment to listen at the Archives.

 2002-2011 Maybe.
 It depends on your preference.
 You can contact us to schedule an appointment to listen to this audio for free at the State Archives.
 If you want to listen at home or the office, though, you will need to request a copy.